ricardogouveia3/ricardogouveia3/README.md

 - 🗣 I was born on northeast of Brazil, raised on the north, and now live on southeast.
 My portuguese accent is a mix of that all and nobody could define it - not even myself.
 - 📸 I like photography, you can check some clicks on [Unsplash](https://unsplash.com/@rcrd_landscape)
 - 🛩 I used to be afraid of flying.
-Now I'm a aviation nerd and know more about airplanes that I should...
+Now I'm a aviation nerd and know more about airplanes than I should...
 - 🕹 I'm a PC gamer, but also love old video games, owning a original SNES, N64 and GameBoy Advance SP